MatthewJacobSD/Contact-Manager---Backend/README.md

 ## 📜 License

 MIT © [MatthewJacobSD]
-*Translation: Do whatever, just don't sue me*
+*Translation: Do whatever you want, just don’t come crying if it breaks.
+No lawsuits, no drama.*

 ---